-In December 2020, the Board determined that, effective January 1, 2021, meeting fees for Board and Board Committee meetings would be eliminated and the annual retainer for independent Board members was increased to C\$55,000.
-An additional annual retainer is also payable to an Executive Chairman, Lead Independent Director and Chairman of each Committee of the Board.
+In December 2020, the Board determined that, effective January 1, 2021, meeting fees for Board and Board Committee meetings would be eliminated and replaced with an annual retainer for independent Board members.
+An additional annual retainer is also payable to the Chairman of the Board and the Chairman of each Committee of the Board.
 The fees are payable quarterly in cash or, if a director so elects, in equivalent value of DSUs or a combination of cash and DSUs, as at the grant date determined by the Board.

-2022 Director Compensation C\$ Independent Board Member 55,000 Annual Retainer Additional Retainer for Executive Chairman 120,000 Annual Retainer Additional Retainer for Lead Independent Director 25,000 Annual Retainer Additional Retainer for Chairman of the Audit Committee 15,000 Annual Retainer Additional Retainer for Chairman of the Corporate Governance Committee 5,000 Annual Retainer Additional Retainer for Chairman of the Compensation Committee 10,000 Annual Retainer Additional Retainer for Chairman of the Sustainability Committee 7,500 Annual Retainer
+2024 Director Compensation C\$ Independent Board Member 65,000 Annual Retainer Additional Retainer for Non-Executive Chairman 65,000 Annual Retainer Additional Retainer for Chairman of the Audit Committee 17,500 Annual Retainer Additional Retainer for Chairman of the Corporate Governance Committee 10,000 Annual Retainer Additional Retainer for Chairman of the Compensation Committee 15,000 Annual Retainer Additional Retainer for Chairman of the Sustainability Committee 15,000 Annual Retainer Additional Retainer for Chairman of the Terronera Special Committee (Ad hoc) 16,000 Annual Retainer

-The Company has no pension plan or other arrangement for non-cash compensation to the directors, except incentive stock options and DSUs.
+The Company does not provide a pension plan or any other non-cash compensation arrangements for its directors, aside from incentive stock options and DSUs.